What to Expect at Local Restaurants

 Personalized Service & Individual Containers

-- Self-service stations will be replaced with wait service.
+- Wait service has replaced most self-service.
 You will note that buffets, salad bars, soda machines, refill stations and coffee stations have been removed or are not operational.
 Likewise, most condiments will be offered in individual packets or presented only upon request.
 Single serve and disposal items may be used more frequently.

 Focus on the FoodNinkasi Better Living Room by Melanie Griffin

-Don't expect a "bar scene" or communal dining to resume for a while.
+- Don't expect a communal dining to resume for a while.
 Instead enjoy the culinary experience with your immediate party.
-That is great for us because our region offers amazing farm-to-table food experiences.
-So you'll be able to give your attention to the flavors in front of you.
 Jukeboxes, arcade machines and lottery terminals may be accessible if six feet apart and cleaned between customers.

 Tips For Being an Excellent Customer